-Membership: Six-Five members of the Faculty elected to serve three-year terms, together with the three elected faculty members of the IPPC.
+Membership: Five members of the Faculty elected to serve three-year terms.

 2. COMMITTEE ON APPOINTMENTS, PROMOTIONS, AND TENURE (CAPT) - Elected

 Function: To represent the Faculty on administrative appointments and reviews and on faculty appointments, promotions, tenure, and termination of service, and to make recommendations on these matters to the appropriate administrative officer.
 The Administration shall consult CAPT to determine which administrative personnel decisions the committee judges to require faculty representation.
 Special meetings with the President, the Vice President for Academic Affairs, and the Dean of the Faculty may be called at the request of any of these administrative officers or the committee.
 At least one meeting of the joint trustee-faculty committee is held during each academic year.
 Revisions to some parts of Part One (Faculty Rights and Responsibilities) of the Faculty Handbook are reviewed by the CAPT for its recommendations prior to a faculty vote.